Police identify victims, gunman and armed bystander in Indiana mall shooting

 Sapirman first shot Gomez, then pointed his rifle into the food court, where he fatally shot the Pinedas, who were eating dinner at the time of the shooting, Ison said.

 The shooter kept firing into the food court, striking a 22-year-old woman in the leg.
-A 12-year-old girl was hit with a bullet fragment that ricocheted off of a wall, Ison said.
+A 12-year-old girl -- identified by her mother, Alison Dick, as Bella -- was hit with a bullet fragment that ricocheted off of a wall, Ison said.

+Bella was with her grandmother and two of her sisters at the food court when they heard a loud noise, Dick said in a Facebook Live video.

+"Bella and one sister ran out of the mall and my mom and other daughter crawled into a shoe store and hid in the back room," Dick told CNN in a text message.
+While running, Bella felt "something like a stab in her back," Dick said in the Facebook Live video.

-At around 6 p.m., the shooter was confronted by what police deemed a "good Samaritan" who was shopping with his girlfriend.
-With a glock handgun in his possession, the armed bystander shot at the gunman, causing him to retreat back into restroom before falling to the ground.
+Two minutes into the melee, the shooter was confronted by what police deemed a "good Samaritan" who was shopping with his girlfriend.
+With a Glock handgun in his possession, the armed bystander shot at the gunman, causing him to retreat back into restroom before falling to the ground.

 Greenwood Mayor Mark Myers said the city, community and state were all "grateful for his heroism."